ory/hydra/docs/docs/cli/hydra-serve-all.md

 ## Configuration

-ORY Hydra can be configured using environment variables as well as a configuration file.
+Ory Hydra can be configured using environment variables as well as a configuration file.
 For more information on configuration options, open the configuration documentation: